Actor Kevin Kline finds perspective, family secrets in 'My Old Lady'

 The film is a reunion for Kline and Scott Thomas, 54, who worked together in 2001's "Life as a House," but pits Kline against the formidable Smith, 79, for the first time in their long careers.

-"It was a dream to watch her work, to see how she worked," said Kline, who admitted forcing her to tell him endless theater stories.
+"It was a dream to watch her work, to see how she worked," said Kline, who admitted forcing her to tell him endless theatre stories.

-"She worked with all the greats during the heyday of British theater," Kline, a two-time Tony award winner, said.
+"She worked with all the greats during the heyday of British theatre," Kline, a two-time Tony award winner, said.

 "My Old Lady," which was filmed in Paris, is filled with plot twists, turns and surprises as the characters discover more about themselves and each other.